 How to Find and Join a Credit Union

-These days, there are countless credit unions with the sole eligibility requirement being that you live within a local geographic area.
+In the past, joining a credit union meant you had to be part of a company or organization in order to qualify as a member.Now, there are countless credit unions with the sole eligibility requirement being that you live within a local geographic area.

 You simply fill in your zip code or enter any organization you're affiliated with, and you see all the credit unions available within your area.
-Many credit unions have web sites where they list their car loan rates.
+Many credit unions have websites where they list their car loan rates.

 Example of a Credit Union web site showing their auto loan rates